- Visiting Chesapeake?

 Dismal Swamp Canal Trail

-The Dismal Swamp Canal Trail is a former section of Virginia State Rt.
-17, now a multi-use trail open to bicycling, walking, running/hiking, horseback riding, and boating.
-The north trail head is located at 1246 Dismal Swamp Canal Trail, close to the intersection of George Washington Highway South/Business US 17 and Dominion Boulevard South/US 17 in Chesapeake, VA, and runs south 8.3 miles, adjacent to the Dismal Swamp Canal.
+The Dismal Swamp Canal Trail, is a former section of Virginia State Route 17, now a multiuse trail open to bicycling, walking, running/hiking, horseback riding, and boating.
+The north trail head is located at 1246 Dismal Swamp Canal Trail, close to the intersection of George Washington Highway South/Business US 17 and Dominion Boulevard South/US 17 in Chesapeake, VA.
+The trail runs south 8.3 miles, adjacent to the Dismal Swamp Canal.
 The Dismal Swamp Canal Trail is designated a Virginia Treasure with the area well known for its historical significance.

 Click photo to enlarge.

 The Canal is the site of the popular event "Paddle for the Border," which takes place in the spring.
-The event attracts paddlers from Maryland to Georgia, ages eight to eighty, fitness-buffs to historians, nature enthusiasts to families looking for a pleasant day's adventure.
+The event attracts paddlers from all over, ages eight to eighty, fitness-buffs to historians, to families looking for a pleasant day's adventure.

-- 11-Mile Paved Multiuse Trail that connects to Deep Creek Park
+- 8.3 Mile Paved Multiuse Trail that connects to Deep Creek Park

 - Boat, Canoe or Kayak Ramp